zoxpx/pxdocs/content/portworx-install-with-kubernetes/storage-operations/create-snapshots/scheduled/_index.md

 Now that we've defined a schedule policy let's create a new `StorageClass` spec.
 By adding the new annotations, it'll automatically create a schedule for the newly created PVCs.

-Create a new file called `sc-with-snap-schedule.ymal` and paste into it the content from below:
+Create a new file called `sc-with-snap-schedule.yaml` and paste into it the content from below:

 ```text
 kind: StorageClass